Guikingone/SmartFact/README.md

 ```
 http://localhost:8000
 ```

+**The commands listed before stay available and needed for this approach**

 ## Tests coverage

 This project is completely tested and followed by PHPUnit and Behat, this way, our code is easily maintainable